PURPOSE OF JOB CLASS (NATURE OF WORK)

 (09)-PROTECT SERV (NP-5)

-This replaces the existing specification for the class of Police Lieutenant in Salary Group PS 19 approved effective September 14, 2014.
-(Revised to expand usage to the Department of Social Services and modify content-cc 9027)
+This replaces the existing specification for the class of Police Lieutenant (Unclassified) in Salary Group PS 19 approved effective September 24, 2014.
+(Revised to implement step adjustment and modify content as a part of the 2022 NP-5 Contract Negotiations) Final No. 22-125